 Homemade strawberry shortcake, it's one of those delightful things of summer.
 And while I love preserving the harvest for winter, we should have a few recipes to use when the food is ripe and fresh, amen!
 This traditional strawberry shortcake recipe is one of those.

 One of our favorite dishes this time of year is strawberry shortcake.
 Many people like the biscuit form of strawberry shortcake.
 Sponge cake is delicious, but it takes a lot of eggs.
 And we won't mention the little chemical laden cakes in the grocery store, plus the cost of said cakes.

-It’s much cheaper, healthier, and yummier to make it from scratch.
+It's much cheaper, healthier, and yummier to have a strawberry shortcake recipe from scratch!

 3 cups of strawberries

 Rinse, hull, and chop strawberries.
 Mash lightly with a potato masher or fork for juicier berries.
 Sprinkle with sugar and allow to sit at room temperature for 2 to 3 hours.
 (If you're short on time, an hour will do.)

 3/4 cup sugar